What Do Capybaras Need To Survive?

 Capybaras are very small animals, even though they are known as the world’s largest rodents.

-These animals need to vent their energy and they need space to do this — space to walk and run around.
+These animals need to vent their energy and space to do this — space to walk and run around.
 Keeping them indoors has a way of making them depressed.
 When depressed, they can easily develop behavior issues and aggression.

 Just as dogs and cats tolerate tumble and rough games, capybaras are less tolerant of such.
 So, families that have kids below the age of 12 should think of adopting a capybara, as irritation can get them aggressive.

+When it comes to a cute rodent, capybara takes the spot.
+They have a large nose, cuddly face, expressive eyes, and long teeth.
 Capybaras can exist for up to 12 years.
 You won’t believe you can use the size of a medium-sized dog to compare to the size of a capybara.

-In the wet season, they can move in up to 40 groups while the dry season gets them moving in up to 100 groups.
+In this article, I emphasized that Capybaras feed mainly on grasses and water plants.
+I further stated that Capybaras love moving in groups — groups of 40 and up to 100, depending on the season.
+In the wet season, they can move in up to 40 groups, while the dry season gets them moving in up to 100 groups.

-The interest of people in this animal has heightened that a lot of persons are now looking at keeping a capybara at home as a pet.
+Capybaras need the company of either their kind or their owners to live without getting depressed and developing aggression.
+The interest of people in this animal has heightened, and a lot of people are now looking at keeping a capybara at home as a pet.
 And again, their popularity, too.

 The natural home of this creature is the region of South America.
 Places like Texas and Pennsylvania also allow people to adopt capybaras as pets.